Enduring Times of Testing, Trials, and Suffering

 Psalms 66:10 ESV

-God tested Abraham.
-Abraham set in his mind that he would trust God over his own reasoning.
-He made up his mind to obey God no matter what.
+God tested Abraham, and Abraham resolved in his heart to trust God over his own reasoning.
+He made up his mind to obey God, no matter the cost.

 17 By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was in the act of offering up his only son, 18 of whom it was said, “Through Isaac shall your offspring be named.”
 19 He considered that God was able even to raise him from the dead, from which, figuratively speaking, he did receive him back.